 Hello!
 I am Bindita Chaudhuri.
 I am a 5th (final) year Ph.D. student in the Paul G. Allen School of Computer Science and Engineering at University of Washington.
 I work in the Graphics and Imaging Laboratory under the guidance of Prof. Linda Shapiro.
 I also collaborate with Alex Colburn, Barbara Mones and Gary Faigin.

 My research interests are in the fields of computer vision, machine learning, computer graphics and computational photography.
-During the first two years of my Ph.D., I worked on developing real-time deep learning frameworks to automatically transfer human facial motion from 2D images to 3D characters for immersive VR/AR/MR storytelling and communication.
-At present, I am working on generating a live 3D scene from a regular 2D panoramic image for immersive viewing experience in VR.
+I have worked on developing real-time deep learning frameworks to automatically transfer human facial motion from 2D images to 3D characters for immersive VR/AR/MR storytelling and communication.
+At present, I am working on photorealistic human avatar generation and 2D-to-3D body motion retargeting.